dev-xiligroup/private-files/README.md

 Above only pdf and zip files are tested.
-Comment the line if not mandatory
+Comment the line if not required.

 ## Comments
 This is an example that must be adapted to your context.